Assistant Secretary of Defense for Nuclear, Chemical & Biological Defense Programs: History

 The National Defense Authorization Act for Fiscal Year 1987 (P.L.
 99-661, passed in November 1986) abolished the Military Liaison Committee, replacing it with the Nuclear Weapons Council.
 Just over a year later, the National Defense Authorization Act for Fiscal Years 1988–1989 (P.L.
 100-180) created the position of Assistant to the Secretary of Defense (Atomic Energy).

-In 1994, the Assistant to the Secretary of Defense (Atomic Energy) was given control over the Defense Nuclear Agency (DNA), which became the Defense Threat Reduction Agency.
+In 1994, the assistant to the secretary of defense (atomic energy) was given control over the Defense Nuclear Agency (DNA), which became the Defense Threat Reduction Agency.
 In February 1996, the National Defense Authorization Act for Fiscal Year 1996 (P.L.
-104-106) officially created the office of the Assistant to the Secretary of Defense for Nuclear & Chemical & Biological Defense Programs, or ASTD (NCB) to replace that of the Assistant to the Secretary of Defense (Atomic Energy).
+104-106) officially created the office of the assistant to the secretary of defense for nuclear and chemical and biological defense programs, or ASTD (NCB) to replace that of the assistant to the secretary of defense (atomic energy).

-The Clinton administration declined to nominate an Assistant to the Secretary of Defense for Nuclear & Chemical & Biological Defense Programs between 1997 and 2001, having determined (as part of its Defense Reform Initiative) that the position should be eliminated.
+The Clinton administration declined to nominate an assistant to the secretary of defense for nuclear and chemical and biological defense programs between 1997 and 2001, having determined (as part of its Defense Reform Initiative) that the position should be eliminated.
 Congress insisted that the Pentagon maintain the office, arguing it was necessary to ensure appropriate senior-level policy oversight and implementation guidance within the Department of Defense.

-In January 2011, President Obama signed the National Defense Authorization Act for FY 2011, renaming the Assistant to the Secretary of Defense for Nuclear & Chemical & Biological Defense Programs the Assistant Secretary of Defense for Nuclear, Chemical & Biological Defense Programs.
+In January 2011, President Obama signed the National Defense Authorization Act for FY 2011, renaming the assistant to the secretary of defense for nuclear and chemical and biological defense programs the assistant secretary of defense for nuclear, chemical and biological defense programs.

-Office Holders
+Officeholders

 The table below includes both the various titles of this post over time, as well as all the holders of those offices.